-So a quick rule of thumb: Average NPCs that don't need a name unless a player asks just have average stats.
-The big important powerful personalities get +3 in modifiers to spread around.
+Quick rule of thumb: Average NPCs that don't need a name unless a player asks just have average stats.
+The important NPCs get +3 in modifiers to spread around.
 Whether this means one 18 giving a +3 modifier, or three 13s for +1 each is up to you.
 Next-step-down NPCs get +2 in modifiers, and more common "lieutenant" personalities just get a +1.
 If you want to give more plusses, you then have to assign a minus somewhere.